SEOUL Dec 18 South Korea's SK Hynix Inc

 build and buy new facilities for dynamic random access memory

-Chosun Ilbo reported on Wednesday, citing an unnamed
+Ilbo reported on Wednesday, citing an unnamed high-ranking

-said that it is considering building a new plant to replace an
+that it is considering building a new plant to replace an aging

 A spokeswoman for SK Hynix declined to comment on how much

 the company will invest in the new production line.

 The move comes after SK Hynix, which trails Samsung

 for July to September, benefiting from a rally in the